Eligibility for a parking permit is not transferable.

 Violation of the regulations governing eligibility for registration of a student shall be cause for suspension from the university.

-Refunds of permit payments are prorated monthly based on the date of return of the permit to Parking Operations.
+Refunds are issued in the same manner as payment was made.
 No refund will be issued if a permit is not returned.
 No refunds will be made for permits revoked due to fraudulent application.

 Student Permit Eligibility and Registration